 How Many Grains of Sand are on Earth’s Beaches?

-Celebrate summer by estimating the number of grains of sand on all of Earth’s beaches.
-Learn Math Dude's trick to quickly estimate tough-to-calculate numbers.
+Learn how to estimate the number of grains of sand on all of Earth’s beaches.
+Here's Math Dude's trick to quickly estimate tough-to-calculate numbers.

 Today we’re going to learn how math makes it easy to estimate things that seem practically impossible to calculate.
 In particular, since summer is in full swing, we’re going to take math to the beach and think about the age-old question: How many grains of sand are on all of Earth’s beaches?
 As long time Math Dude fans may recall, we first learned about using math to make estimates when we watched Secret Agent Math daringly calculate how many breaths of air there are in a sealed room.
 So why are we revisiting this topic?
 Because learning to combine your brain with math to make estimates is an absolutely invaluable skill—and it’s a skill that’s only developed with practice.
 Which is exactly what we’re going to do today.

 Step 1: Make a Plan

 Sometimes it’s fun to jump right in and do something without really knowing what you’re doing.
 And while that kind of spontaneity is great for things like claymation and spur-of-the-moment weekend trips, it’s a really bad idea for tackling math problems.
 As such, the first thing we need to do today is make a plan for figuring out how many grains of sand there are on Earth’s beaches.
 I know this might sound like a nearly impossible task, but rest assured that overcoming these seemingly long odds—and the sense of dread they instill in the hearts of otherwise brave souls—is precisely what our plan will do.